SANDYINNIT/Manual_NextCloud/manual.md

 ```

 And then afterwards you'll need the IP of your vagrant MV, by putting it into google as a link you'll be able to go to your next cloud server for example.

+# Downloading Server

+go to either NextCloud or OwnCloud to download one of the servers. https://owncloud.com/download-server/